EMERGING LIVER ADVANCED PRACTICE PROVIDER (APP) PROGRAM

 - Sexual & gender minority (SGM) populations: NOT-OD-19-139

-To promote health equity, increase patient access in medically underserved communities, and support increased diversity in the hepatology workforce, each year a minimum of 30% of available awards will be prioritized for applicants from health professional shortage areas or federally designated Minority-Serving Institutions (MSI) for groups underrepresented in medicine.
+To promote health equity, increase patient access in medically underserved communities, and support increased diversity in the hepatology workforce, each year a minimum of 30% of available awards will be reserved for applicants who are practicing in federally designated health professional shortage areas, employed at Minority-Serving Institutions (MSI) for groups underrepresented in medicine, or who identify as a member of a group underrepresented in medicine.

 How to Apply